munificent/craftinginterpreters/book/functions.md

 </aside>

-^code closure-field (1 before)
+^code closure-field (1 before, 1 after)

-We initialize that in the constructor:
+We initialize that in the constructor.

 ^code closure-constructor (1 after)

-When we create a LoxFunction, we capture the current environment:
+When we create a LoxFunction, we capture the current environment.

 ^code visit-closure (1 before, 1 after)

 This is the environment that is active when the function is *declared* not when it's *called*, which is what we want.
 It represents the lexical scope surrounding the function declaration.
-Finally, when we call the function, we use that environment instead of going straight to `globals`:
+Finally, when we call the function, we use that environment as the call's parent instead of going straight to `globals`.

 ^code call-closure (1 before, 1 after)

 This creates an environment chain that goes from the function's body out through the environments where the function is declared all the way out to the global scope.
 The runtime environment chain matches the textual nesting of the source code like we want.
-The end result looks like this:
+The end result when we call that function looks like this:

 <img src="image/functions/closure.png" alt="The environment chain with the closure." />